zoometh/neonet/README.md

   doi={10.5334/joad.87},
 }
 ```
-## Development version
+## *NeoNet Atlantic* development version

+We aim to continue the development of the dataset by encompassing the <a href="https://zoometh.github.io/neonet/doc/img/neonet_atl.html" target="_blank">European South Atlantic river basin</a>.
+New functionalities will be added to the app (download button for the selected dataset, possibility to set *tpq* and *taq* limits for the SPDs, etc.)

- This GitHub repository host the development version of the app, with:
+This GitHub aims to gather collaborations for the future version of the app, with:

 * R computer scripts: [R/](https://github.com/zoometh/neonet/tree/main/R) folder